-Within five (5) days of the transfer staffing the FFA and PCFA workers will complete a home visit together to complete a CANS assessment with the family.
+Within five days of the transfer staffing the FFA and PCFA workers will complete a home visit together to complete a CANS assessment with the family.
 The FFA worker should take the lead due to their knowledge and existing relationship with the family.
 The PCFA worker will cover the results of the CANS assessment during their first home visit.

-4.21 Notification to individual's subject of the Family Functioning Assessment.
-Note: Pilot Counties refer to special instructions regarding notification letters
+4.21 Notification to Individuals Subject of the Family Functioning Assessment.

-Upon Supervisor approval of the Family Functioning Assessment a notification letter is electronically generated and automatically mailed to the parties provided the correct name and mailing address is documented in FACTS.
-If the necessary information is not correctly documented a notification letter will not be automatically mailed.
-Each week FACTS generates a Fredi report titled "CPS Letters Exception Report".
+Upon Supervisor approval of the Family Functioning Assessment a notification letter is completed and mailed to the parties and documented in FACTS.
+If there is not a substantiation of maltreatment of abuse and/or neglect in the finding of the Family Functioning Assessment, the notification letter will automatically be generated and mailed to the parties.
+If there is a substantiation of abuse and/or neglect in the Family Functioning Assessment, a notification letter will be printed, signed by the CPS worker and sent to the parties via certified mail.
+A copy of the signed document will be uploaded to the electronic filing cabinet as well as the certified mailing receipt.
+An original copy of the signed notification letter will be placed in the client's paper record.
+Each week FACTS generates a FREDI report titled "CPS Letters Exception Report".
 The report indicates the county, worker name, case number, client number and why a notification letter was not mailed the previous week.
-The report is located at www.wvfacts.org/fredi and should be reviewed weekly to determine if any of your clients were not mailed the notification letter.
-The letters will mention that the maltreatment findings could affect employment in the future.
+The letter must specify the victim(s) of the abuse and/or neglect for which the maltreater was substantiated, and when the abuse and/or neglected occurred.
+The letters will state that the maltreatment findings could affect employment in the future.
 The letter will also notify the family of their right to appeal and the process to request a grievance.
-A copy of the letter can be found on the intra-net for your review.
-(Please see CPS policy 6.1 and Common Chapters, Chapter 700, Appendix C. concerning the Grievance Process)
+(Please see CPS Policy Section 6.1 the Grievance Process)

 If you discover one of your clients did not receive their notification letter, it is your obligation to mail the appropriate notification letter as soon as possible.
 Each adult and alleged maltreater subject of the Family Functioning Assessment gets their own letter addressed to them.
-A copy of the letters can be found on the intranet at http://intranet.wvdhhr.org/bcf/cps_letters.asp